 Every day, it feels like more and more buildings are going up, stores are being built, and sections of trees are getting cut down to make room for warehouses.
 It is a shame that we are losing so much of our natural beauty.
 Most people don’t realize, however, that it is more than that.
-There have been movements to plant trees in all major cities around the world because urban trees are vital to the health and safety of people who live in those cities and the people who visit it.
+There have been movements to plant trees in all major cities around the world because urban trees are vital to the health and safety of people who live in those cities and the people who visit them.

-We cannot only plant these trees, we need to ensure that they are healthy.
+Beyond planting these trees, we need to ensure that they are healthy.
 Too often, trees are neglected and then they slowly die, not providing the good that we need.
 Why should you be worried about not only planting urban trees, but maintaining them?
 Here are some good reasons:

 Filters Urban Pollution

 - Increases biodiversity

 Trees are so important to help filter out pollution.
 Even though cities aren’t as filled with smog as they were years ago, we still know that all of that traffic cannot be good for our bodies.
 Our lungs absorb the toxins, it settles into our skin, and we just generally have more interactions with potentially hazardous chemicals and toxins.

 According to the Food and Agricultural Organization of the United Nations, “Large trees are excellent filters for urban pollutants and fine particulates.
 They absorb pollutant gases (such as carbon monoxide, nitrogen oxides, ozone and sulfer oxides) and filter fine particulates such as dust, dirt or smoke out of the air by trapping them on leaves and bark.”